Rei-SwitchBot/faq/en-us/Meter.md

 2．

-Make sure SwitchBot Meter and SwitchBot Hub series have been added to your App.
+Make sure SwitchBot Meter/Meter Plus and SwitchBot Hub series have been added to your App.

 3．

-Please follow the steps below to turn on the Cloud Service for your SwitchBot Meter:
+Please follow the steps below to turn on the Cloud Service for your SwitchBot Meter/Meter Plus:

 Launch the SwitchBot App.

-Tap the relevant SwitchBot Meter.
+Tap the relevant SwitchBot Meter/Meter Plus.

 Tap the gear icon at the top right.